This pom pom garland is holiday simplicity at its best!

-One decorative item I love to use and make affordably is garland.
+One simple decorative item I love to use and is affordable to make is garland.
 I like using it throughout the year and most during the Christmas season.

 You will need…